johnperry-math/AoC2024/README.md

 ### 🚽 Day 14: Restroom Redoubt

 You're back to Easter Bunny Headquarters, in particular the lobby;
-you want to infiltrate the bathroom because one historian needs to use it.
+a historian needs to use the bathroom, so you need to infiltrate it, which you first infiltrated in the 2016 Advent of Code.
+(I think?
+I haven't yet gone back to those puzzles.)
 (Why you go to Easter Bunny Headquarters is a mystery to me, but we're here, so, ...)
 You have to get around the robot guards.
 In part 1, you watch the guards for 100 seconds to get an idea of how they move,